geomagpy/magpy/README.md

 data sources for th DI data.
 You might even want to define i.e. both a database source and a file archive.
 In this case first the database will be searched for valid data and if not found than the file path will be used

-In the following some axamples for different data sources are shown:
+In the following some examples for different data sources are shown:

        from magpy.core import database
        db = database.DataBank("localhost","maxmustermann","geheim","testdb")